 - Distance from Jasper: 112 km

 Wilcox Pass offers mesmerizing glacial views and towering mountains.
-The hike flank either side of Mount Athabasca and Andromeda two of the tallest mountains in the Canadian Rockies, it is pretty much at the border between Banff National Park and Jasper National Park.
+The hike flanks either side of Mount Athabasca and Andromeda, two of the tallest mountains in the Canadian Rockies; it is pretty much at the border between Banff National Park and Jasper National Park.

 - Distance from Lake Louise Village: 126 km

 Athabasca Glacier and the Columbia Icefield

 If you’re not feeling a full-on mountaineering climb up Athabasca, you can still go see the Athabasca Glacier, and even walk on the glacier with the Ice Explorer.
 Here you can get some history around the glacier and experience the fun without much physical effort.

 You take these massive vehicles with wheels taller than a person on to the center of the Athabasca Glacier.
 We’re honestly mixed on the experience as the glacier has seen an extreme level of retreating, that’s a direct effect of global warming.
 None the less it seems the decision is to “sacrifice” one glacier to help educate visitors about their wonders.

 - Distance from Lake Louise Village: 130 km

 If you’re already at Athabasca Glacier, you may as well continue a couple of kilometers down the road to the Glacier Skywalk.
 Here you can step out on a cliff edge walk and see the glaciers around you and have views out of the Sunwapta Valley.

 The Columbia Icefield Skywalk has views of wildlife, waterfalls, and fossils.
 It’s a fun, family-friendly thing to do in Banff.
 However, in my opinion, you can get the same experience by going on a beautiful hike in Banff or Jasper National Park for free!